Devking/HeartsAI/README.md

 0.0.7 &mdash; game keeps track of scores between games; games do initialization properly now
 0.0.8 &mdash; HumanPlayer can now select which card to play, with Exception Handling!
 0.0.9 &mdash; Added card "shorthand" display using unicode characters (and reordered suits)
+0.0.10 &mdash; Game now checks if the played card by the Player is valid! (for ALL cases)

 ### Things To Do

-- Make sure the player card selection is valid (within Game.java)
 - Computation for who the next firstPlayer is (within Game.java)
 - Finish state representations to be passed in to `performAction()`
 - Get working low-play AI (plays lowest valid card option)